 12. Don’t Engage with the Trolls

-This is the Internet and unless you never have any viewers, someone will have something negative to say about you.
+This is the Internet, and unless you ever have any viewers, someone will have something negative to say about you.
 How you handle these situations will affect the way your fan-base views you.

 When a troll stumbles into your channel and starts a scene, roll with it.
 Turn it into a joke or something fun.
 Don’t ban them from your channel unless they start to harass your viewers or spew inappropriate content.
-If you do need to use the ban-hammer, do so discreetly.
-There may be times where exceptions to this need to be made.
+If you do need to use the ban hammer, do so discreetly.
+There may be times when exceptions to this need to be made.
 Try to utilize grace in those situations.

-When you receive a negative review or comment, consider the criticism and the critic.
+Consider the criticism and the critic when you receive a negative review or comment.
 If their feedback is constructive and relevant, thank them and make any necessary changes.
 If the reviewer is being critical for no reason, don’t take it personally and move on.

 13. In Conclusion, Be Yourself

-You can, however, try mimicking certain mannerisms of streamers that you enjoy watching.
-See if those elements fit within your persona, or if you can build into your brand.
+However, you can try mimicking certain mannerisms of streamers you enjoy watching.
+See if those elements fit within your persona or if you can build them into your brand.
 Again, make sure to be genuine.
-You can be genuinely quirky and exciting even if you are normally quiet and reserved.
+You can be genuinely quirky and exciting, even if you are normally quiet and reserved.
 It just takes some stretching and practice.
-Ultimately, find your own unique style to connect with your viewers to continually draw them back to your channel.
+Ultimately, find your own unique style to connect with your viewers to draw them back to your channel continually.

 Is every element of your brand set in stone?
 Absolutely not.
-Feel free to slowly change certain aspects over time, while maintaining the rest of the brand for continuity.
-Once you build a fan base, you need to continually nurture it to stay relevant.
+Feel free to slowly change certain aspects over time while maintaining the rest of the brand for continuity.
+Once you build a fan base, you need to nurture it to stay relevant continually.
 Having a clear picture of what you want to achieve will keep you on track.